joesan/joesan-me/content/navo/dcmotor/pid-controller.md

 ![pid-controller-i](/images/navo/pid/pid-controller-i.png)

-The equation above sums all the previous errors over a given time interval t and accouns for the error correction accordingly.
+The equation above sums all the previous errors over a given time interval t and accounts for the error correction accordingly.
 If we have a larger value for the term Ki, it will result in an overshoot.

 ### Differential Control or Derivative Control